Branimir Ivan Sikic: Education and training

 Sikic attended the University of Chicago Pritzker School of Medicine, graduating with an M.D. in 1972.
 He returned to Georgetown University Hospital in Washington, D.C. for an internship and residency in internal medicine (1972-5).
 From 1975 to 1978 he was a postdoctoral laboratory research fellow at the National Institutes of Health (NIH), working on the regulation of drug metabolism and the pharmacology and pulmonary toxicology of the anticancer drug bleomycin.
 He returned to Georgetown in 1978–9 to complete a clinical fellowship in medical oncology, prior to joining the faculty at Stanford University.

 Honors and awards

 In 1992 Sikic began directing the Stanford University General Clinical Research Center and then the Center for Clinical and Translational Research in 2008.
 He is the founder and director of the Central European Oncology Congress held in Opatija, Croatia from 1998 to 2022.
-On January 9, 2010, he was awarded the Katarina Zrinska Medal for Science and Medicine by the President of Croatia.
+On January 9, 2010, he was awarded the Katarina Zrinska Medal for Science and Medicine by the President of Croatia.In 2025, Sikic was awarded an honorary doctoral degree (Ph.D., honoris causa) by the University of Zagreb, for his contributions to science and medicine in Croatia.
+He was the 114th person so honored in the past 117 years, including Nikola Tesla, Margaret Thatcher, and William Perry.